Ecommerce Product Data Enrichment: Tools, Workflow, and Evaluation Criteria

-Compare product data enrichment tools for ecommerce teams that need taxonomy, attributes, translation, matching, and analytics-ready product records.
+Compare ecommerce product data enrichment tools and learn the workflow for taxonomy, attributes, identifiers, offers, product matching, and analytics-ready records.

 Product data enrichment is the work that turns raw product records into data people and systems can use.